Double-End Queues with Non-Poisson Inputs and Their Effective Algorithms: The Stationary Queue Length

 To compute the stationary probability vector of the bilateral QBD process $Q$, we first need to compute the stationary probability vectors of the two unilateral QBD processes $Q_{A}$ and $Q_{B}$.
 Then we use Levels $1$, $0$ and $-1$ to determine the stationary probability vectors on the interaction boundary (i.e., Levels $1$, $0$ and $-1$) of the bilateral QBD process $Q$.

 Note that the two unilateral QBD processes $Q_{A}$ and $Q_{B}$ are level-dependent, thus we need to apply the RG-factorizations given in Li (2010) to calculate their stationary probability vectors.
 To this end, we need to introduce the UL-type $U$-, $R$\textit{-} and $G$\textit{-}measures for the two unilateral QBD processes $Q_{A}$ and $Q_{B}$, respectively.
-In fact, a detailed analysis of such a unilateral level-dependent QBD process was given in Li and Cao (2004).
+In fact, an early analysis for such a level-dependent QBD process was given in Ramaswami and Taylor (1996) and Li and Cao (2004).

 For the unilateral QBD process $Q_{A}$, we define the UL-type $U$-, $R$\textit{-} and $G$\textit{-}measures as

 and